Alexander14758/CeloBot/INSTALLATION_GUIDE.md

 Your bot is fully configured with:
 - ✅ Wallet generation with one-time notification to admin group
 - ✅ Deposit monitoring with cumulative balance tracking
-- ✅ Live SOL price from CoinGecko API (your API key: CG-J1j1EoWrfB5uDKSsNyxnwMNW)
+- ✅ Live SOL price from CoinGecko API (requires API key in .env)
 - ✅ Balance rules for buying tokens ($0, <$10, ≥$10)
 - ✅ Withdrawal minimum = 2x balance rule
 - ✅ Token lookup via DexScreener